ESGF/esgf-vocab/docs/source/user/cached_database.md

    - If the local repository does not exist or is outdated, the software clones or updates the repository from GitHub.
    - The SQLite database is rebuilt or updated as necessary to match the most recent version of the controlled vocabulary.

-By automating this process, `esgf-vocab` guarantees that users have access to the latest available controlled vocabularies without requiring manual intervention.
+By automating this process, `ESGVOC` guarantees that users have access to the latest available controlled vocabularies without requiring manual intervention.

-### Viewing Synchronization Status
+### Viewing synchronization status
 The `esgvoc status` command provides a detailed summary of the current state of synchronization for each controlled vocabulary repository.
 Specifically, it shows:
 - The latest commit version of the remote GitHub repository.
 - The latest commit version of the local repository.